geoserver/geoserver/doc/en/user/source/geowebcache/webadmin/blobstores.rst

 BlobStores
 ==========

-BlobStores allow us to configure how and where GeoWebCache will store its cashed data on a per-layer basis.
+BlobStores allow us to configure how and where GeoWebCache will store its cached data on a per-layer basis.
 This page allows us to define the different BlobStores present in the system.
 BlobStores can be created, modified and removed from here.

 .. figure:: img/blobstores.png